 2.1.1.
-District Disaster Management Authority Shangla
+District Disaster Management Authority Battagram

-As per the National Disaster Risk Management Framework and the National Disaster Management Ordinance of 2006, the District Disaster Management Authority (DDMA) Shangla will be established.
+As per the National Disaster Risk Management Framework and the National Disaster Management Ordinance of 2006, the District Disaster Management Authority (DDMA) Battagram will be established.
 The tasks of the District Disaster Management Authority are to:

-- formulate district disaster risk management plan, based upon local risk assessment, and coordinate its implementation - review development plans of government departments and provide guidance on mainstreaming disaster risk reduction measures in these plans - continuously monitor hazards, risks and vulnerable conditions within the district - prepare guidelines and standards for local stakeholders on disaster risk reduction - conduct education, training and public awareness programs for local officials, stakeholders and communities - encourage involvement of community groups in disaster risk reduction and response by
+- formulate district disaster risk management plan, based upon local risk assessment, and coordinate its implementation - review development plans of government departments and provide guidance on main streaming disaster risk reduction measures in these plans - continuously monitor hazards, risks and vulnerable conditions within the district - prepare guidelines and standards for local stakeholders on disaster risk reduction - conduct education, training and public awareness programs for local officials, stakeholders and communities - encourage involvement of community groups in disaster risk reduction and response by providing them necessary financial and technical assistance for implementing community

-- providing them necessary financial and technical assistance for implementing community level initiatives - examine construction in the area and if hazard safety standards are not being followed, direct the relevant entities to secure compliance of such standards - invest in specific capabilities to meet requirements to manage all types of threat particular to the local area - undertake appropriate preparedness measures at district level; e.g. maintain an early warning system, identify buildings to be used as evacuation sites, stockpile relief and rescue materials and identify alternative means for emergency communications - in the event of a disaster, organize emergency response through the District Emergency Operations Centre (DEOC) vincial authority may assign to it
+- level initiatives - examine construction in the area and if hazard safety standards are not being followed, direct the relevant entities to secure compliance of such standards - invest in specific capabilities to meet requirements to manage all types of threat particular to the local area - undertake appropriate preparedness measures at district level; e.g. maintain an early warning system, identify buildings to be used as evacuation sites, stockpile relief and rescue materials and identify alternative means for emergency communications - in the event of a disaster, organize emergency response through the District Emergency Operations Centre (DEOC) - keep linkages with the Provincial Disaster Management Authority and the Relief Department - perform such other functions as the provincial authority may assign to it